-Geomorphological Field and Laboratory Techniques (2)
+GEOG 3009 Geomorphological Field and Laboratory Techniques (FL)

-This course introduces techniques for morphological mapping, air photo analysis, surveying, for the description, sampling, analysis and interpretation of sediments and for the measurement of geomorphological processes.
+This course introduces techniques for morphological mapping, air photo analysis, surveying for the description, sampling, analysis and interpretation of sediments and for the measurement of geomorphological processes.
 The course includes laboratory and fieldwork and several projects.
-Pre-requisites apply to this course, details are available from the Department.

-History and Practice of Geography (2)
+GEOG 3010 History and Practice of Geography